t27duck/mallard/README.md

 ### Mallard is a self-hosted, no-nonsense, straight-forward RSS reader.

-It's a Rails + React application designed to run on a Unix-based server or container.
+It's a Rails with Hotwire application designed to run on a Unix-based server or container.

 ## Requirements